-Please note: Course substitutions to the program major are at the discretion of the program coordinator in consultation with the Registrar.
+Please note: Course substitutions to the program major are at the discretion of the department head in consultation with the Registrar.

-Any course substitutions in the major may impact AAMFT certification.
-For more information, please contact your program coordinator.
+Any course substitution in the major may impact CACFT and other professional associations.
+For more information, please contact your department head.